Free shipping on orders over $70.00

 • February 16, 2024

-You arrive at your signing appointment and there is a lot of barking behind the door.
+You arrive at your signing appointment, and there is a lot of barking behind the door.
 What could go wrong?

-Mobile notaries visit not only offices but homes on a daily basis.
-Going to the customer where it is most convenient for their schedule is high priority in this business.
-For many people, pets are members of the family and also tend to function as a secondary doorbell or gate keeper.
+For many people, pets are family members and also serve as a secondary doorbell or gatekeeper.
 It can be a little unnerving when a pet comes to greet you along with your client or customer.

 Should pets on the loose during your signing appointment concern you?

-Most notaries public don’t walk into a signing appointment expecting to defend their lives from ferocious creatures.
-With more people having pet companions both at home and at the office, this is a scenario that will continue.
-But how should you handle yourself and your notary supplies from potentially being ripped to shreds?
-This depends on your comfort level and your professionalism.
 If you feel potentially threatened by a pet at an appointment, be sure to communicate your concern to your client.
-You can remind the client that in order for the appointment to stay on time that distractions should be removed.
+You can remind the client that, to keep the appointment on time, distractions should be removed.
 Or share honestly if you have an allergy or even fear of the animal itself.
-Once a pet is secured then everyone can get back to business and your appointment can get back on track.
+Once a pet is secured, then everyone can get back to business, and your appointment can get back on track.

 What if a client or customer insists their pet is friendly and harmless?